 - Noteworthy legitimate reason for monitoring.

-- How long the data obtained will be retained.
+- How long the collected data will be retained.

 - Monitoring rights of employees.

-- The right to communicate where employees are concerned about monitoring.
+- The right for employees to speak out where there are concerns about monitoring.